DalekCraft2/Shimeji-Desktop/README.md

 ## Source

 Programmers may feel free to use the source.
 The Shimeji-ee source is under the New BSD license.
-Follow the zlib/libpng licenses.

-## Library

-`lib/jna.jar` and `lib/jna-platform.jar` of the JNA library.
-JNA follows the LGPL.

-`lib/AbsoluteLayout.jar` from Netbeans.
+Shimeji by Yuki Yamada is licensed under the zlib/libpng license.

 ## Trouble Shooting

-For a tutorial on how to get Shimeji running, watch this video: https://www.youtube.com/watch?v=S7fPCGh5xxo
+For a tutorial on how to get Shimeji running, watch [this video](https://www.youtube.com/watch?v=S7fPCGh5xxo).

-You can also watch the FAQ if you encounter problems: https://www.youtube.com/watch?v=A1y9C1Vbn6Q
+You can also watch the [FAQ](https://www.youtube.com/watch?v=A1y9C1Vbn6Q) if you encounter problems.

-You can also join my Discord group: https://discord.gg/dcJGAn3
+You can also join Kilkakon's [Discord server](https://discord.gg/dcJGAn3).

 Shimeji-ee takes a LOT of time to start if you have a lot of image sets, so give it some time.
 Try moving all but one image set from the `img` folder to the `img/unused` folder to see if you have a memory problem.
-If Shimeji is running out of memory, try editing `Shimeji-ee.bat` and change `-Xmx1000m` to a larger number.
+If Shimeji-ee is running out of memory, try editing `Shimeji-ee.bat` and changing `-Xmx1000m` to a larger number.

 If the Shimeji-ee icon appears, but no Shimeji appear:

 1. Make sure you have the newest version of Shimeji-ee.
 2. Make sure you only have image set folders in your `img` directory.
-3. Make sure you have Java on your system.
+3. Make sure you have Java 11 or newer on your system.
 4. If you're somewhat computer savvy, you can try running Shimeji-ee from the command line.
-Navigate to the Shimeji-ee directory and run this command: `"C:\Program Files\Java\jre-1.8\bin\java" -jar Shimeji-ee.jar`
+Navigate to the Shimeji-ee directory and run this command: `"C:\Program Files\Java\jdk-11\bin\java" -jar Shimeji-ee.jar`
-5. Try checking the log (`ShimejiLogX.log`) for errors.
-If you find a bug (which is very likely), post it up on the Shimeji-ee homepage in the issues section.
+5. Try checking the log (`ShimejieeLogX.log`) for errors.
+If you find a bug (which is very likely), report it on Kilkakon's Discord server.